KacyInGitHub/bidshop-sdet-assessment/README.md

 - **Configuration** is externalised from the tests and supports environment-specific settings such as the application base URL and default Playwright timeout.
 - **Pytest fixtures** provide shared runtime configuration and test lifecycle support.

-The UI suite covers representative user journeys including:

-- User registration
-- Product search
-- Product filtering by category
-- End-to-end purchase flow from registration through cart and checkout to order confirmation
+The UI automation covers user registration and an end-to-end purchase flow from product selection through cart and checkout to order confirmation.

 Stable `data-testid` attributes are used where the application provides an explicit automation contract, while semantic role-based locators are used for appropriate user-visible content.